Proper polyhedral divisors and torus actions over arbitrary fields: Split torus actions: affine normal varieties and pp-divisors

-The following result is based on \cite[Theorem 3.1]{altmannhausen}.
+The following result is based on \cite[Theorem 3.1]{AH06}.
 The proof of this proposition is word by word the one given by Altmann and Hausen, with the exception of the integrality and finiteness of the algebra $A[Y,\D]$ that is proved in \cref{corollary fg algebra}.
-This proposition proves part \eqref{theorem Altmann hausen split part b} of \cref{theorem Altmann hausen split}.
+This proposition corresponds to \cref{theorem Altmann hausen split}~\eqref{theorem Altmann hausen split part b}.